MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 Cluster-Aware Updating can coordinate the complete cluster updating operation in two modes:

 -   **Self-updating mode** For this mode, the CAU clustered role is configured as a workload on the failover cluster that is to be updated, and an associated update schedule is defined.
-The cluster updates itself at scheduled times by using a default or custom Updating Run profile.
-During the Updating Run, the CAU Update Coordinator process starts on the node that currently owns the CAU clustered role, and the process sequentially performs updates on each cluster node.
-To update the current cluster node, the CAU clustered role fails over to another cluster node, and a new Update Coordinator process on that node assumes control of the Updating Run.
+The cluster updates itself at scheduled times by using a default or custom updating run profile.
+During the updating run, the CAU Update Coordinator process starts on the node that currently owns the CAU clustered role, and the process sequentially performs updates on each cluster node.
+To update the current cluster node, the CAU clustered role fails over to another cluster node, and a new Update Coordinator process on that node assumes control of the updating run.
 In self-updating mode, CAU can update the failover cluster by using a fully automated, end-to-end updating process.
 An administrator can also trigger updates on-demand in this mode, or simply use the remote-updating approach if desired.
-In self-updating mode, an administrator can get summary information about an Updating Run in progress by connecting to the cluster and running the **Get-CauRun** cmdlet.

 -   **Remote updating mode** For this mode, a remote computer (usually a Windows 10 PC) that has network connectivity to the failover cluster but is not a member of the failover cluster is configured with the Failover Clustering Tools.
-From the remote computer, called the Update Coordinator, the administrator triggers an on-demand Updating Run by using a default or custom Updating Run profile.
-Remote updating mode is useful for monitoring real-time progress during the Updating Run, and for clusters that are running on Server Core installations.
+From the remote computer, called the Update Coordinator, the administrator triggers an on-demand updating run by using a default or custom updating run profile.
+Remote updating mode is useful for monitoring real-time progress during the updating run, and for clusters that are running on Server Core installations.

    > [!NOTE]